35 GTA 5 Locations Based on Real Life

 Why It Counts: Legion Square is based on Pershing Square in Downtown Los Angeles.
 It works as the public-space match for the downtown section.

-Claim Guardrail: Do not confuse it with Mission Row or Pillbox Hill nearby.
+Accuracy Note: Do not confuse it with Mission Row or Pillbox Hill nearby.

 GTA 5 Los Santos International Airport